 Boating and River Running

-If you use a boat, you'll need a permit for it—$5 per day or $25 yearly for lake use.
+If you use a boat, you'll need a permit for it—$5 per day or $25 annual for lake use.
 Sunrise is the only lake where gas motors (10 hp limit) are allowed; everywhere else you're limited to electrics.

 Kayakers and rafters can enjoy a section of the Salt River Canyon, usually best run during the winter snowmelt from March to May.
 River runners doing the Salt River must obtain the proper permit, available at Salt River Canyon Trading Post on US 60, and have a suitable boat (no open canoes) and equipment.
 (See Salt River Canyon Wilderness in the Phoenix and South-Central Arizona chapter)